 We can’t be more pleased with the results.
 The finished restaurant, at 1010 Fair Ave, on the Santa Cruz west side, has a warm, friendly charm.
 To top it off, the food is as good as the ambiance.

-This complete remodel converted a flooring showroom into a Bikram Yoga studio.
-Bikram yoga is practiced in a hot environment.
+This complete remodel converted a flooring showroom into a Hotsource Yoga studio, in which yoga is practiced in a hot environment.
 The studio is located in a shopping center, requiring respectful consideration of their neighbors.

 As you can see the results are stunning.
-This studio is considered by many to be the best-looking Bikram studio in Santa Cruz County.
+This studio is considered by many to be the best-looking hot yoga studio in Santa Cruz County.